haotran1/poecurrencydata/index.md

 <p> While there are many different currency items in the game.
 The Chaos Orb </p>

 ### Data Source
 <p> Poeninja is a webstie which has been logging trade data for each league since 2017.
-Using their datasets found at: <a href="https://poe.ninja/data">poe.ninja</a>, we are going to be taking data from the previous 5 leagues: Blight, Legion, Synthesis, Betrayal, and Delve.
-Our tutorial is going to be looking at the ratios between currency items on the market, and observing what trades can be deemed as profitable. </p>
+Using their datasets found at: <a href="https://poe.ninja/data">poe.ninja</a>, we are going to be taking data from the previous 5 leagues: Blight, Legion, Synthesis, Betrayal, and Delve. </p>

+<p> Our tutorial is going to be analysing:
+    1. The currency pricing trends as each league goes on
+    2. The profitability of flipping currency </p>

 ### Getting Started